nfonsang/data-partitioning-and-emailing/README.md

 ![image](https://github.com/nfonsang/data-partitioning-and-emailing/assets/45580710/aa9a6dfd-51e9-4ba7-91c0-99527bd6f54b)

 # Python Environment
 This plugin requires a Python environment to work.
-The Python environment can be created when the plugin is being installed and a specific version of Python could be selected amongs various versions of Python including PYTHON36, PYTHON37, PYTHON38, PYTHON39, PYTHON10, and PYTHON11.
+The Python environment can be created when the plugin is being installed, and a specific version of Python could be selected among various versions of Python, including PYTHON36, PYTHON37, PYTHON38, PYTHON39, PYTHON10, and PYTHON11.

 # License
 This plugin is distributed under the [Apache License version 2.0.](https://github.com/nfonsang/data-partitioning-and-emailing/blob/main/LICENSE)